Inazuma Eleven GO (video game)

 is a 2011 role-playing video game and sports video game for the Nintendo 3DS by Level-5.
+It is the fourth main installment in the Inazuma Eleven series, and the first entry in its GO trilogy.
 It was released on December 15, 2011 in Japan and Europe on June 13, 2014 and released on July 18, 2015 in Australia and New Zealand.
 There are two versions of the game, Shine and Dark, which was released in Europe as Light and Shadow.
 An Inazuma Eleven GO manga based on the game began serialization in CoroCoro Comic, while an anime TV season based on the game produced by OLM started airing on May 4, 2011.

-The game takes place in a world where an organization called Fifth Sector rules over the world of soccer and manipulates matches as an authoritarian dictatorship based on broad-communistic values of distributing soccer and the joy of victory equally among everyone.
-Arion Sherwind (Tenma Matsukaze in Japan), and his soccer club, Raimon Jr. High, attempt to lead a revolution against Fifth Sector, by going against Fifth Sector's laws and winning the Holy Road soccer tournament.
-A sequel, Inazuma Eleven GO: Chrono Stones, was released in 2012.
+Set 10 years after the events of Inazuma Eleven 3, the game takes place in a world where an organization called Fifth Sector rules over the world of soccer and manipulates matches as an authoritarian dictatorship based on broad-communistic values of distributing soccer and the joy of victory equally among everyone.
+Arion Sherwind (松風天馬, Matsukaze Tenma), and his soccer club, Raimon Jr. High, attempt to lead a revolution against Fifth Sector, by going against Fifth Sector's laws and winning the Holy Road soccer tournament.
+A sequel, Inazuma Eleven GO 2: Chrono Stone, was released in 2012.

 Gameplay

-Similar to the previous entries, the core gameplay involves a role-playing adventure in which the player controls Arion Sherwind to explore the map, recruit new players, advance the story, and engage in soccer battles.
+Similar to the previous entries, the core gameplay involves a role-playing adventure in which the player controls Arion to explore the map, recruit new players, advance the story, and engage in soccer battles.
 Likewise, soccer Matches and soccer battles are controlled using the touch screen, and play in the same way as all prior games.
-New to GO are "Fighting Spirits".
+New to GO are "Fighting Spirits" (化身, Keshin).
 Fighting Spirits are mythical beings which players can summon during soccer matches/battles.
 A player's Fighting Spirit gives them an offensive and defensive advantage, and often allow the summoner to perform unique special moves which involve their Fighting Spirit.